sveri/closp-crud/README.md

 ## Usage

-Put `[closp-crud "0.1.0"]` into the `:plugins` vector of your `project.clj` file.

-Then add the configuration to your `project.clj` file like this (see below for explanation of options):

-    :closp-crud {:jdbc-url "jdbc:h2:mem:test_mem"
-                 :migrations-output-path "./migrations"
-                 :clj-src "src/clj"
-                 :ns-db "de.sveri.siwf.db"
-                 :ns-routes "de.sveri.siwf.routes"
-                 :ns-layout "de.sveri.siwf.layout"
-                 :templates "resources/templates"}
+There are two ways to use **closp-crud**.
+First, you can use it standalone or second as part of [closp](https://github.com/sveri/closp) which it comes integrated with.

+### As part of **closp**

-Next you need a table definition in a file somwhere.
+You need a table definition in a file somewhere.
 It may look like this:

     ; closp-definitions/person.edn
     {:name    "person"